retirement, annuities, long term care, pensions on divorce

 A scheme member can agree a salary sacrifice with the employer whereby a reduced salary is exchanged for extra pension contributions paid to an occupational pension scheme, such as a final salary pension or money purchase scheme, by the employer.
 This will save the employer National Insurance (NI) contributions on the salary sacrificed.

-However, a salary sacrifice will reduce the members definition of pensionable earnings for maximum retirement benefits, death in service benefits, widows pension and state benefits.
+However, it is important to note that salary sacrifice will reduce the members definition of pensionable earnings for maximum retirement benefits, death in service benefits, widows pension and state benefits.

 Savings